Get a $50 Loan Instantly in Canada

 • Bree doesn’t require a membership.
 Instead, you pay for every transfer, which starts at $2.99.

 • KOHO charges $2+ per month.
-You need a KOHO account to access the cash advance feature (known as “Cover”).
+You need a KOHO account to access the cash advance service (known as “Cover”).
 Once you’ve signed up, KOHO can instantly transfer the $50 to your account.

 What’s the affordable option?

-If you’d like to lower your cost as much as possible, the options to consider are Bree and Nyble with standard delivery.
+If your goal is to lower your cost as much as possible, the options to consider are Bree and Nyble with standard delivery.
 Bree and Nyble charge fees for instant delivery, but they don’t charge any fees for standard delivery, which takes up to three business days.
+According to Bree, however, 95% of their users receive the advance on the next business day, in the afternoon.

 1. Create an account online.
 You’ll need to verify your email and phone number.